Benchmark solutions for radiative transfer with a moving mesh and exact uncollided source treatments: Introduction

 As documented in \cite{movingmesh}, we have already conducted extensive tests with this method on time-dependent transport problems, which allowed for a detailed analysis of the efficacy of the moving mesh and uncollided mesh for different source types.
-For example, for finite width, nonsmooth sources that induce a nonsmooth solution that is smoothed over time, the method proved the most beneficial when compared to a standard DG implementation, but displayed only algebraic error convergence, not the optimal geometric convergence that DG methods are capable of.
-For smooth, Gaussian sources however, we we able to achieve spectral convergence, but the importance of the moving mesh was diminished.
+For example, for finite width, nonsmooth sources that induce a nonsmooth solution that is smoothed over time, the method proved the most beneficial when compared to a standard DG implementation, but displayed only algebraic error convergence, not the optimal geometric convergence that DG methods are capable of. \wgb{However,} \wgb{for} smooth Gaussian sources we we able to achieve spectral convergence, but the importance of the moving mesh was diminished.

-With an understanding of the effectiveness of this method on linear systems, we apply it to nonlinear radiative transfer problems and obtain results with accuracy comparable to an analytic solution, which is the stated intent of this work.
-Before attempting fully nonlinear problems however, we first apply our method the existing linear radiative transfer problems.
+With an understanding of the effectiveness of this method on linear systems, we apply it to nonlinear radiative transfer problems and obtain results with accuracy comparable to an analytic solution, which is the stated intent of this work. \wgb{The nonlinear problems we consider are close to the aforementioned linearized benchmarks, but with a more physical constant specific heat.
+While we could specify a temperature dependent opacity and provide a more physical benchmark, doing so would disallow some of the orthogonality simplifications in the DG derivation.
+Temperature dependent opacity will be left for a future work.} Before attempting fully nonlinear problems however, we first apply our method the existing linear radiative transfer problems.
 This will allow us to test our method on problems with known solutions and uncover deficiencies in a more forgiving arena.
 For nonlinear problems, we can still gauge the precision of our solution by inspecting magnitude of the expansion coefficients and the accuracy by checking against existing numerical $S_n$ solvers.

 We selected the Su and Olson transport benchmark \cite{SU19971035} as an ideal verification solution for our method.
 Unfortunately, the results are not given to enough digits to fully demonstrate the effectiveness of our scheme and recalculation of these results is non-trivial.
-Therefore, we rely on integration of a $P_1$ version of this benchmark \cite{mcclarren2008analytic} to create solutions which are not necessarily as physically accurate as the full transport solution, but can be calculated out to more digits.
+Therefore, we rely on integration of a $P_1$ version of this benchmark \cite{mcclarren2008analytic} to create solutions which are not necessarily as physically accurate as the full transport solution, but can be \wgb{evaluated with additional precision}.

 There are no existing radiative transfer transport verification solutions for optically thick problems outside of the equilibrium diffusion limit.
 By optically thick, we mean that the source width or the support of an initial condition is orders of magnitude larger than a mean free path.
 Conversely, optically thin problems have source widths comparable to a mean free path.
 For a transport code to have sufficient coverage of verification problems, converging to a diffusion benchmark of a thick problem while not resolving a mean free path is a good test.
 If the code resolves a mean free path, however, it will converge to the diffusion problem plus a transport correction.
 It is for the purpose of verifying this transport correction that we include transport solutions and the $S_2$/$P_1$ solutions for optically thick problems.